 While I typically make this traditional Irish cake for a St. Paddy’s Day dessert, it also doubles as a great morning time treat!
 Serve it with a cup of your favorite hot tea or coffee to start your day sweetly.
 If you have any left over from St. Patrick’s Day, feel free to enjoy a slice in the AM.
 The crumble topping and denser consistency are both pretty reminiscent of coffee cake, after all!

-For the apple cake batter:
+For the apple cake batter, a couple of notes:

 - Granny Smith Apples – They’ll need to be peeled, cored, and diced.